 Disadvantages of Rain Screen Cladding:

-An additional load being applied to the existing structure
+An additional load is being applied to the existing structure

 The internal structural elements have to be designed and executed, ensuring the provisions for external facade or screen element fixing requirements